The Thechnology

 Ursula Franklin, in her 1989 "Real World of Technology" lecture, gave another definition of the concept; it is "practice, the way we do things around here."
 The term is often used to imply a specific field of technology, or to refer to high technology or just consumer electronics, rather than technology as a whole.
 Bernard Stiegler, in Technics and Time, 1, defines technology in two ways: as "the pursuit of life by means other than life," and as "organized inorganic matter."

 Technology can be most broadly defined as the entities, both material and immaterial, created by the application of mental and physical effort in order to achieve some value.
 In this usage, technology refers to tools and machines that may be used to solve real-world problems.
-It is a far-reaching term that may include simple tools, such as a crowbaror wooden spoon, or more complex machines, such as a space station or particle accelerator
+It is a far-reaching term that may include simple tools, such as a crowbaror wooden spoon, or more complex machines, such as a space station or particle accelerator.

 Tools and machines need not be material; virtual technology, such as computer software and business methods, fall under this definition of technology.
 W. Brian Arthur defines technology in a similarly broad way as "a means to fulfill a human purpose."